Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 A little disclaimer on the Fluval: This new 3.0 version gives off a little less PAR than its 2.0 cousin.

-This is the result of LED lighting manufacturers’ efforts to become better at employing more PUR (Photosynthesis Usable Radiation) per PAR.
+This results from LED lighting manufacturers’ efforts to become better at employing more PUR (Photosynthesis Usable Radiation) per PAR.

-This means that the spectrum output is being continuously improved to match your pants’ needs.
+This means the spectrum output is continuously improving to match your pants’ needs.

-You can learn more about PAR and PUR in my full guide, which I linked to a couple of paragraphs earlier.
+You can learn more about PAR and PUR in my complete guide, which I linked to a couple of paragraphs earlier.

-And finally, if you want a dedicated 72-inch long LED fixture for your 125-gallon tank I can recommend the tried and tested Beamswork DA FSPEC Pent Freshwater.
+And finally, if you want a dedicated 72-inch long LED fixture for your 125-gallon tank I can recommend the tried and tested Phlizon 165W Dimmable Full Spectrum Aquarium LED.
 This light is the brightest of the budget ones and has a decent spectrum to support aquarium plants.

 For a heavily planted tank and carpeting plants, I recommend getting 2 72-inch fixtures and lining them next to each other.